65007/TIG/README.md

-Now check the opened ports on the system:
+Now check the opened ports on the system (look for *influxd* entries):

 ```
 # netstat -plntu